TABLE OF CONTENTS

 The event organizer can map a speaker for as much as the session they want to, and the speaker would get an option to go backstage or be pulled up automatically to the stage once the session goes live.

-e) Stage Backdrop: Add a zing to your event experience with a static backdrop on stage to emphasize the look and feel of a session.
+Add a zing to your event experience with a static backdrop on stage to emphasize the look and feel of a session.

 Add as much as the stage backdrop for your event and give all your sessions a unique look and feel for your audience to view.
-You can also add an event theme or sponsor logo at the top of the banner to increase visibility. at the top of
+You can also add an event theme or sponsor logo at the top of the banner to increase visibility.

-Help Article: How to add Stage Backdrop to Airmet sessions?
+Read about: How to add Stage Backdrop to Airmet sessions?

 f) Videos: The event organizer can upload & play a video to the video library or upload a video that the host can play during the session.
 The event organizer can upload as many videos as they want to.